-In the counterflow case for which $\bm{v}_1^s=-\bm{v}_2^s=(0, v_y)$, the instability first presents itself in one of the sound modes of~\eqref{HSmodes}.
-More precisely, above the critical velocity $v_{c1}$, the sound speed becomes purely imaginary ($v_s^2<0$) and one of them obtains a positive imaginary part, see the red lines in the upper panel of Figure~\ref{v1v2}.
+In the counterflow case $\bm{v}_1^s=-\bm{v}_2^s=(0, v_y)$, the instability appears first in one of the sound modes of~\eqref{HSmodes}.
+More precisely, above the critical velocity $v_{c1}$, the speed of sound of one of the modes becomes purely imaginary ($v_s^2<0$), and this mode obtains a positive imaginary part, see the red lines in the upper panel of Figure~\ref{v1v2}.
 There is another critical velocity $v_{c2}$, above which the unstable mode becomes gapped at $k=0$, as shown by the black line in the lower panel of Figure~\ref{v1v2}.

-As predicted by the hydrodynamics of binary superfluids in Section~\ref{sec_hydro}, the onset of thermodynamic instability for is given by~\eqref{criterion0}.
-Since $\chi_{+-}$=0 for both counterflow and coflow case, one then has the criterion $\chi_{++}=0$ or $\chi_{--}=0$.
-We find that the former one $\chi_{++}=\delta^2f/\delta^2v^s_+|_{v^s_-}=0$ explains precisely the dynamical instability we observe in the counterflow case, while $\chi_{--}$ does not change sign.
-According to the holographic dictionary, the free energy density $f$ is computed from the on-shell bulk action with Euclidean signature times temperature.
+As predicted by the hydrodynamics of binary superfluids in Section~\ref{sec_hydro}, the onset of the dynamical instability is given by~\eqref{criterion0}.
+Since $\chi_{+-}$=0 for both the counterflow and coflow cases, the criterion reduces to $\chi_{++}=0$ or $\chi_{--}=0$.
+We find that the former one $\chi_{++}=0$ explains precisely the dynamical instability we observe in the counterflow case, while $\chi_{--}$ does not change sign.
+According to the holographic dictionary, the free energy $F$ at fixed superfluid velocity is computed from the on-shell bulk action with Euclidean signature times temperature.
 Then we can extract $\chi_{++}$ by calculating the free energy density for different $v^s_+$ while keeping $v^s_-$ fixed.
 See Appendix~\ref{app:fe} for more details.
-In Figure~\ref{vs_F}, we plot the sound velocity $v_s$ and $\chi_{++}$ for different superfluid velocities $v_y$.\,\footnote{In Figure~\ref{vs_F}, the sound velocity is extracted from QNMs directly by $v_s=\lim_{k\rightarrow 0}\omega/k$.
-One can also extract sound velocity from susceptibilities according to (\ref{soundspeed}).
-We have verified that results from these two methods agree within numerical error, and the discrepancy is given in Appendix~\ref{app:sound}.} The two critical velocities $v_{c1}$ and $v_{c2}$ are denoted by vertical dashed lines.
-We see the the first critical velocity corresponds exactly to $\chi_{++}=0$.
-Note that $\chi_{n+}\sim v^s_+$.
-Therefore $\chi_{n+}=0$ for the counterflow case, where $v^s_+=0$.
-Then from (\ref{soundspeed}), the sound velocity is $v_s=\sqrt{\chi_{++}/\chi_{nn}}$.
-One can see the sound velocity should become pure imaginary when $\chi_{++}$ changes sign, which is exactly what happens to the sound velocity above the first critical velocity (see the dashed blue line of Figure~\ref{vs_F}).
+In Figure~\ref{vs_F}, we plot the sound velocity $v_s$ of the unstable mode and $\chi_{++}$ for different superfluid velocities $v_y$.\footnote{In Figure~\ref{vs_F}, the sound velocity is extracted from the QNMs directly by $v_s=\lim_{k\rightarrow 0}\omega/k$.
+One can also compute the sound velocity from the susceptibilities according to (\ref{soundspeed}).
+We have verified that the results from these two methods agree within numerical error, and the discrepancy is given in Appendix~\ref{app:sound}.} The two critical velocities $v_{c1}$ and $v_{c2}$ are denoted by vertical dashed lines.
+The first critical velocity occurs exactly when $\chi_{++}=0$.
+Then from \eqref{soundcounterflow}, we expect the sound velocity to become purely imaginary when $\chi_{++}$ changes sign, which is exactly what happens above the first critical velocity (see the dashed blue line of Figure~\ref{vs_F}).